brevent/prevent/README.md

 2. Open "`Prevent Running`",  then add/remove application to/from prevent list.
 3. Use android normally, press `back` or remove it from recent task to exit, and press `HOME` for pause.

-If you don't like "auto prevent" added packages, please add "`Prevent Running`" to `prevent list`.

 And "`Prevent Running`" would keep non-"service" processes, of cource it cannot turn to "service".

 ## Special Search